PF

 Instructions

-6. 6Add the remaining ½ tablespoon canola oil to the skillet.
-Stir in the peas and carrots, garlic, and ginger.
-Cook and stir until the vegetables are heated through and the garlic is super fragrant, about 1 minute.
+4. 4Add the remaining ½ tablespoon vegetable oil to the skillet.
+Stir in the frozen peas and carrots, minced garlic, and grated ginger.
+Cook and stir for 1 minute over medium-high heat until the vegetables are heated through and the garlic is fragrant.

 Nutrition — Per Serving